lichuanwang/bookstore/README.md

   ```
 2. Open your browser and navigate to Online Bookstore to view the application.

-3. To log in and try the different features, you can use the following credentials:
-- Username: oscar.wang@example.com
-- Password: password456

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.